dgp1130/blog/README.md

     * These are previews of in-progress posts, so tests are not executed here.
     * Hosted at https://post-${branch-name}--dwac.netlify.app.

+You can also perform one-off test deployments to verify the Netlify configuration and the real production environment.
+Build the application first, then use `npm run deploy-test ${alias}` to deploy it to Netlify.
+This should generate a URL for you to visit and test the site with.
+It is also an easy way to test on mobile phones without having to run the site locally.

 ## Docs

 Looking for more documentation about the project?
 Take a look at our